From 7 March onwards the St Peter’s Church in Leuven will be the new hotspot for lovers of art and heritage.

-Somewhere in the near future the restored St Peter’s Church in Leuven will be the new hotspot for lovers of art and heritage.
-M Museum is ready to guide you through the fascinating story of this magnificent church – a highlight of Brabant Gothic architecture – and to help you renew your acquaintance with its art treasures: a unique collection of Flemish masterpieces still in their original location.
+M Leuven is ready to guide you through the fascinating story of this magnificent church – a highlight of Brabant Gothic architecture – and to help you renew your acquaintance with its art treasures: a unique collection of Flemish masterpieces still in their original location.
 These treasures will soon be brought to life as part of a powerful and innovative experience that you’ll be able to share thanks to unique digital tools.

 Masterpieces and their stories

-These outstanding works include 'The Last Supper' and 'Martyrdom of St Erasmus' by our Leuven Primitive Dirk Bouts.
-They are amongst the absolute masterpieces of Flemish painting and aren’t to be missed when you visit Leuven.
-The Edelheere Triptych, Jan Borman’s Triumphal Cross, the imposing Sacrament Tower, the monumental tomb of Duke Henry I and the Chapel of Proud Margaret (‘Fiere Margriet’) also feature in the total experience M has in store for you.
-Amazing worlds will be brought to life as you discover the stories behind the church, its art treasures and the vibrant city they call home.
+But also the Edelheere Triptych and the Triumphal Cross by Jan Borman, the monumental Sacrament Tower, the tomb of Henry I and the chapel of ‘Proud Margaret’ each have a place in the complete experience M has prepared for you.
+Astonishing worlds are brought to life as you discover the stories behind the church, its art treasures and the vibrant city that they call home.

 Dieric Bouts (ca. 1410-1475), who might be mentioned in the same breath as Jan Van Eyck or Rogier Van der Weyden, was one of the most important Flemish Masters.
 Of Dutch origins, he settles in Leuven, was married here in 1448 and lived here until his death.
 Two of his iconic masterpieces, 'The Last Supper’ and ‘The Martyrdom of Saint Erasmus’, were painted in Leuven, and the works can still be seen in their original setting to this day.